h4ckbs/nixos-mailserver/docs/options.rst

 When using encryption the password / passphrase must be provided in passphraseFile.

-- Type: ``one of "none", "authenticated", "authenticated-blake2", "repokey", "keyfile", "repokey-blake2", "keyfile-blake2"``
+- type: ``one of "none", "authenticated", "authenticated-blake2", "repokey", "keyfile", "repokey-blake2", "keyfile-blake2"``
-- Default: ``none``
+- default: ``none``

 mailserver.borgbackup.encryption.passphraseFile